kaushal289/Sem2JavaFinal/README.md

 <img src="s3.PNG"/>
 The image below is the profile panel where you can update your profile.
 <img src="s4.PNG"/>
-The 10 tests that i have done in login, registration, mobile data and user data is showh below.
+The 10 Junit tests that i have done in login, registration, mobile data and user data is showh below.
 <img src="s8.PNG"/>

 <h2 align="left">Conclusion</h2>